From beach clean

-It’s that sunny time of year where the crisp sea air is glorious, but why not help maintain the beach’s natural appeal by joining a beach clean-up?
+It’s that sunny time of year where the crisp sea air is glorious and the wide sea vista is wondrous, so why not help maintain the beach’s natural appeal by joining a beach clean-up?

 Whether you’re an avid beach cleaner or a novice, there are so many ways you can get involved with beach conservation around Kent’s coast.

 With stations on their network connecting beaches throughout Kent from Whitstable to Dover, take the more environmentally friendly train with Southeastern.

 The 2 Minute Foundation is a spectacular charity that does exactly what it says on the tin - cleans our planet 2 minutes at a time!
 To get involved, all you need is a timer and the desire to keep Earth beautiful.
 It’s litter-ally so simple to make a difference to our beaches, so give it a go!
 Who knows, you could even treat yourself to an indulgent ice-cream after all your hard work or take a paddle in the sea.

 Monday 27th June

 Join a team of eco warriors as you set out to clean Pegwell Bay in Cliffsend.
 Situated within the Sandwich & Pegwell Bay National Nature Reserve, this clean up will help preserve the natural beauty of Kent Wildlife Trust's largest reserve (known for its beautiful bird population).
 The clean up will last for 2 hours and all are welcome to join - just bring along some gloves (if needed) as litter sticks, hoops and bags will be provided.
 Don't forget to stop off at the café for a bite to eat!
 Full details found here.